AdobeDocs/app-builder/src/pages/guides/security/understanding_authentication.md

 To migrate your old Service Account (JWT) credentials to the new OAuth Server-to-Server credentials, follow the steps mentioned in the [migration guide](./ServerToServerAuthentication/migration.md).

 Once you update your application code to use the new credential to generate access tokens, you can deploy your updated application to test, staging, and production environments.
 Even for already published applications, you can deploy these code changes without any downtime or re-publishing the application.
-To do this using AIO CLI, run command `aio app deploy --force-deploy --no-publish`
+To do this using the AIO CLI, run the command `aio app deploy --force-deploy --no-publish`